alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

     -rw-r--r-- 1 fleek staff 26K 29 Nov 17:23
     bafybeifyjj2bjhtxmp235vlfeeiy7sz6rzyx3lervfk3ap2nyn4rggqgei.car

 Notice that it's the same file size, as the original [basic.car](https://ipfs.fleek.co/ipfs/bafybeidqdywrzg7c3b4dmm332m4b7uiakgitplz2pep2zntederxpj3odi) we’ve put into the network.
-You can verify by using the \`cmp\` command, you'll get no output because there's no difference:
+You can verify by using the `cmp` command, you'll get no output because there's no difference:

     cmp basic.car bafybeifyjj2bjhtxmp235vlfeeiy7sz6rzyx3lervfk3ap2nyn4rggqgei.car

-We’ve now been successful in retrieving the original car file content we “put” into the network earlier!
+**We’ve now been successful in retrieving the original car file content we “put” into the network earlier!**

 ***

-## Final thoughts
+## Final Thoughts

 Content delivery services have a significant position in our web experience on access to information; If not considered, it might limit access to or manipulate the information we consume.